tate-judice/ngs.gg/README.md

 # PSO2 NGS Guide Website (ngs.gg)

 A comprehensive guide and resource hub for **Phantasy Star Online 2: New Genesis (PSO2 NGS)** players, providing detailed information on classes, weapons, techniques, tier lists, and more.
+(OUT OF DATE AS OF 2024)

 ## Description